-Most of us have grown up with suboptimal home lives to one degree or another.
-This could be outright abuse, mild neglect, or even distant or anxious parents who pass down
+Most of us have grown up with suboptimal home lives to one degree or another stemming from outright abuse, mild neglect, or even distant or anxious parents who pass on

-their suboptimal behaviors.
+their shortcomings.
 Psychologist and author Ram Dass says that just by virtue of socialization our self-esteem is at a net negative by the time we reach adulthood.

-That leads to us compensating by imagining ourselves as “better than” and other grandiosity behaviors.
+We often try to compensate for that net negative by imagining ourselves as “better than” or other grandiosity behaviors.

-Add to that our post-industrialization society where the parents are off at work all day and/or stressed or distracted when at home, assuming both parents are present.
+Adding to that is the fallout from our post-industrialization society where parents are off at work all day and stressed or distracted while at home, assuming

-For women and men all this leads to a lack of the “female mode of feeling” and the “male mode of feeling,” respectively.
+both parents are even present.
+For men this leads to a lack of the “male mode of feeling.”

-In that environment our children reach adulthood with various degrees of stress disorders and without a solid sense of themselves, while our culture debases masculinity.
+Our children then reach adulthood with various degrees of stress disorders and without a solid sense of themselves.
+Simultaneously our culture debases masculinity and

-Corporate America sells them on shallow values and encourages a life of consumerism.
-There are basically no initiations, no rites of passage to welcome them as women
+Corporate America sells them on shallow values and a life of consumerism.
+There are basically no initiations, no rites of passage to welcome them as men, and our

 means to be a man.
 In many tribal cultures, the boys were taken from their mothers (and fathers) when the elders deemed it was time for them to become men.